azazel7/BigData-Lab/README.md

 turtle(3) # the return value should be 9
 ```

-If it is a one time function that could be writen in one line you can define a `lambda` function:
+If it is a one time function that could be writen in one line you can define a `lambda` function instead:
 ```python
 turtle = lambda p: p * 3
 turtle(3) # the return value is 9